Nursery Nurse (Early Years Practitioner) in Bristol

 For an informal discussion about the role, please contact Cara Ratukalou, Nursery Manager, but please ensure you submit your application through our website.

-An Enhanced Disclosure and Barring Service (DBS) check will be required for this post.
+An Enhanced Disclosure Baring Service (DBS) clearance will be required for this post.

-We consider ourselves to be a university where difference is celebrated, respected, and encouraged.
-We have an excellent international reputation with staff from over 60 different nations and have made a positive commitment towards gender equality and intersectionality, receiving a Silver Athena SWAN award.
-We truly believe that diversity of experience, perspectives, and backgrounds will lead to a better environment for our employees and students and encourage applications from all genders, backgrounds, and communities, particularly from underrepresented groups, and value the positive impact that will have on the university.
+We consider ourselves to be a university where difference is celebrated, respected and encouraged.
+We have an excellent international reputation with staff from over 60 different nations and have made a positive commitment towards gender equity and intersectionality receiving a Silver Athena SWAN award.
+We truly believe that diversity of experience, perspectives, and backgrounds will lead to a better environment for our employees and students and encourage applications from all genders, backgrounds, and communities, particularly from under-represented groups, and value the positive impact that will have on the university.
 We are committed to maintaining a safe and secure environment for our students, staff, and community by reinforcing our Safer Recruitment commitment.

 What we can offer you